CCIE vs CCDE is probably one of the most frequently asked questions by networking experts.

 CCIE does not necessarily need to know if EIGRP or OSPF would be a better option for the business.
 However, CCIE needs to know how links can be assigned to the OSPF Areas, how EIGRP Stub is configured, and so on.

-You can watch my youtube video on CCIE vs. CCDE discussion below.
-Don’t forget to subscribe to channel to follow my all updates.
+You can watch my youtube video on the CCIE vs CCDE discussion below.
+Don't forget to subscribe to my channel to follow my all updates.